Meg (Hercules): Personality and design

 Disney enlisted cartoonist and caricaturist Gerald Scarfe to help design the film's characters.
 Alongside Hercules, Meg is one of only two prominent human characters in the film; Scarfe determined that neither character "offer[ed] a lot for caricature" in comparison to the film's non-human characters, opting to draw them as "good looking, hunky, pretty" instead.
 Observing that Disney heroines "ha[ve] certainly evolved over the years", Scarfe identified Meg as very different from Snow White from Snow White and the Seven Dwarfs (1937), describing her as "a feisty, in some ways cynical girl who has a lot of oomph."
 Duncan served as Meg's supervising animator, both designing and animating the character.
+His early drawings of her were more Grecian than she ultimately became.
 Duncan Marjoribanks was originally intended to animate Meg, while Duncan had been slated to animate Nessus.
 Duncan asked to replace Marjoribanks when the latter left the production to work for DreamWorks Animation.
 Duncan originally attempted to draw Meg as a realistic-looking heroine.
 Upon deciding to incorporate elements of Greek pottery into the character's hair, Duncan ultimately decided to base the character's entire body on pottery as well.
 Duncan hoped that his animation would change how Meg's personality was originally depicted in storyboards, from "tough and angry to street smart and playfully sarcastic."
 Clements and Musker described Meg's head as "sort of a vase shape", while "she's got a Greek curl in the back."
 Notably, Meg's hair is designed and animated in a way that is very difficult to replicate in real life.

 Egan feels her character closer resembles Stanwyck than herself, although some of Egan's mannerisms, facial expressions and features, such as Egan's arched eyebrows, were incorporated into the character's appearance by animators watching video footage of the actress recording.
+Duncan said that Egan's voice work inspired his approach to the character's attitudes, poses, and gestures.
 While reviewing storyboards early during production, Egan recognized Meg performing a "slicing" gesture with her hand she had originated during her audition when her character says "Thanks for everything, Herc.
 It's been a real slice", which producer Alice Dewey confirmed had been borrowed directly from Egan's audition.
 Meg's eye colour had been changed from blue to purple by the time Phil's line warning Hercules not to be distracted by her eyes was written, prompting the writers to change it from "Don't let your guard down because of a pair of big, blue eyes" to "goo-goo eyes".
 In 2011, Egan enlisted Duncan to animate animal characters in the music video for her single "Nina Doesn't Care".